 The total amount that members of the company are liable to contribute if the company is wound up is \$27, based on 27 current ordinary members.

 Auditor's independence declaration

-A copy of the auditor's independence declaration as required under section 60-40 of the Australian Charities and Not-forprofits Commission Act 2012 is set out immediately after this directors' report.
-This report is made in accordance with a resolution of directors.
+A copy of the auditor's independence declaration as required under section 60-40 of the Australian Charities and Not-for-profits Commission Act 2012 is set out immediately after this directors' report.